TULiberalArts/Religion/pages/undergradaute.md

    [jemi@temple.edu](mailto:jemi@temple.edu)
 ---
 ## BA in Religion
 From Syrian refugees to the voting habits of evangelical Americans, understanding religion is key to putting context to current and historical events.
 If you major in religion at Temple, you will be guided through the comparison of religious traditions and their encounters with one another by leading scholars.
-The Bachelor of Arts in Religion is a solid Liberal Arts degree that provides undergraduates with the intellectual, analytical, communication and interpersonal skills essential you need for success.
+The Bachelor of Arts in Religion is a solid liberal arts degree that provides undergraduates with the intellectual, analytical, communication and interpersonal skills essential for success.
 Majoring in religion is flexible by design; it easily accommodates study abroad programs, internships or a second major or minor.
 Whether you are interested in Buddhist thought, Islamic law, Daoist classics, Jewish mysticism or African American spirituality, our faculty works with you to design a personalized academic plan.

 [Learn More about Majoring in Religion](http://bulletin.temple.edu/undergraduate/liberal-arts/religion/ba-religion/)

 ## Minor in Religion
 Do you plan to become a doctor?
 Are you considering going into law?
 Do you see yourself teaching?
 No matter what you plan on doing with your college education, a minor in religion helps you develop cultural sensitivity, analytical thinking and excellent writing and verbal communication skills.
-You do not need any particular background to study at our department, our students and faculty come from many different religious traditions, cultures, ethnic backgrounds, genders and sexualities.
+You do not need any particular background to study at our department, students and faculty come from many different religious traditions, cultures, ethnic backgrounds, genders and sexualities.

 [Learn More about Minoring in Religion](http://bulletin.temple.edu/undergraduate/liberal-arts/religion/minor-religion/)

 ## Academic Advising and Professional Development
-Take full advantage of the College of Liberal Arts’ flexible curriculum with the help of our award-winning advisors.
+Take full advantage of the [College of Liberal Arts](https://liberalarts.temple.edu/)’ flexible curriculum with the help of our award-winning advisors.
 We will help you select a major or minor, and graduate on time.
 Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with study abroad programs, internships and other experiential learning opportunities.

 [Learn More About Our Advising Staff](https://liberalarts.temple.edu/advising)